seapagan/url-shortener/README.md

 - Option to add a delay to the redirect, showing the exact target URL and giving the option to Cancel.
 - User-friendly Front-end (probably in React) for adding and editing URLs.
+- Protected ability to purge all `is_active: false` URLs

 ## Development